Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Introduction

+Co$_3$Sn$_2$S$_2$ crystallizes in a hexagonal lattice with triangular S and Sn layers interspersed between the kagome lattice planes of Co.
+The magnetic structure of this compound is still under investigation due to an anomaly in its magnetization occurring around $130$\,K upon cooling~\cite{Kassem_M,kassemunconventional,Q_ZhangPRL,Soh,shin,Hu,Shen}.
+Various interpretations have been proposed to explain the anomaly.
+Wu et al. proposed a hidden magnetic phase in Co$_3$Sn$_2$S$_2$ as revealed in AC susceptibility measurements~\cite{Wu}.
+Guguchia et al. suggested an antiferromagnetic phase (AFM) in this compound based on two different muon precessions below $T_\mathrm{C}$~\cite{Guguchia}.
+Meanwhile, other groups interpreted the anomaly as a spin glass transition~\cite{Lachman,Q_Zhang}, a domain wall transition from linear domain walls to elliptical domain walls~\cite{Lee}, and an enhanced domain wall motion observed by magnetic force microscopy~\cite{Howlader}.
+Some of these proposals, however, have been challenged by experiments.
+For example, no strong evidence for an AFM phase was found in a neutron scattering experiment~\cite{Soh}.

-In this context, we report bulk magnetization measurements on Co$_3$Sn$_2$S$_2$ single crystals in external magnetic fields applied along the $c$ axis.
-We also present magneto-optic Kerr effect (MOKE) images of magnetic domains in Co$_3$Sn$_2$S$_2$ from $120$ to $140$\,K obtained under an external magnetic field of $94$\,Oe applied along the $c$ axis.
-We extract fractions of single domains and domain walls near the magnetic anomaly around $130$\,K. We argue that the magnetic anomaly can be explained by a domain wall pinning-and-depinning effect.
-The origin of the domain wall pinning and depinning effect remains to be further investigated.
+In this context, we report bulk magnetization measurements on Co$_3$Sn$_2$S$_2$ single crystals in external magnetic fields applied along the $c$ axis, where we find a depinning of magnetic domain walls around $130$\,K upon cooling and a hysteresis between field-cooled-cooling (FCC) and field-cooled-warming (FCW) magnetization at low fields.
+We also present magneto-optic Kerr effect (MOKE) images of magnetic domains in Co$_3$Sn$_2$S$_2$ from $120$ to $140$\,K obtained under an external magnetic field of $94$\,Oe applied along the $c$ axis. \modif{From the MOKE images,} we extract fractions of single domains and domain walls near the magnetic anomaly around $130$\,K. While we find no strong evidence of sudden domain reorganization or domain size changes, we do find a change in domain fractions consistent with the partial depinning of magnetic domains.
+Our results indicate that the magnetic anomaly can be explained by a domain wall depinning effect.
+The origin of the domain wall depinning effect remains to be further investigated.